-Kessler will bring that holistic approach to his Ignatius Seminar on Creating and Making: The Moral Craft of Life, a course exploring the philosophical and theological visions of craft, labor, and creativity.
+Kessler brought that holistic approach to his Ignatius Seminar on Creating and Making: The Moral Craft of Life, a course exploring the philosophical and theological visions of craft, labor, and creativity.

-“I would love for the students to explore how a full, thriving human life includes creating and making things for use and ornament, and how that making also shapes their own character,” says Kessler.
+“I wanted students to explore how a full, thriving human life includes creating and making things for use and ornament, and how that making also shapes their own character,” explains Kessler.
 “From shaping wood or baking bread to building a stone wall or stitching a quilt, creating helps situate us in a world of our making and aspiration.”

-Elie hopes the writing at the center of his Ignatius Seminar will lead students toward a similar sort of self-reflection.
+Elie hoped the writing at the center of his Ignatius Seminar would lead students toward a similar sort of self-reflection.

 as a powerful and seductive way of understanding ourselves, our lives, our circumstances, and our place on Earth,” he says.
 “If the students come away with even a little of the passion that I have for figuring things out by writing about them, I will feel that my work is done.”